Bowen12137/SpellChecker/README.md

 For major changes, please open an issue first to discuss what you would like to change.
 Be sure to include tests where applicable.

+## Future Development Plan

+We are excited about the future of the `SpellChecker & Translator` tool!
+Below are some upcoming features and ideas for improvement:

+### 1. Graphical User Interface (GUI)
+- **Objective**: Enhance user experience by providing a graphical interface for easier interaction.
+- **Planned Features**:
+  - A window-based interface where users can:
+    - Select files or enter text for spellchecking.
+    - View highlighted corrections in real-time.
+    - Easily access word definitions and suggestions with a click.
+  - Interactive buttons for functionalities like "Check Sentence", "Check File", "Check Word Meaning", and "Exit."
+  - Status indicators to display progress and results clearly.
+- **Technologies**: Possible frameworks to be used include:
+  - **Tkinter**: A built-in Python library for basic GUI applications.
+  - **PyQt**: A more advanced library for building professional GUI applications.

+### 2. Integration of Deep Learning Models (e.g., BERT)
+- **Objective**: Improve the accuracy of the spell checker and suggestion engine by integrating machine learning models.
+- **Planned Features**:
+  - Incorporating models like **BERT (Bidirectional Encoder Representations from Transformers)** to:
+    - Perform **context-aware spell checking**: Understand the context of words within a sentence to provide more accurate spelling corrections.
+    - Improve the accuracy of word suggestions by using a model trained on large amounts of text data.
+    - **Semantic-based suggestions**: Instead of purely matching similar words, the model will consider the meaning and context to suggest the most appropriate corrections.
+  - Build a model training pipeline to keep the spellchecker up to date with recent trends in language usage.
+- **Technologies**:
+  - **Transformers** library by Hugging Face for integrating pre-trained BERT models.
+  - **PyTorch** or **TensorFlow** for deep learning implementation.
+  - **NLTK** or **spaCy** for natural language preprocessing.

+We believe these advancements will significantly enhance the usability, performance, and intelligence of the tool.
+Contributions and ideas on these planned features are highly encouraged.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details.